eth-p/jest-environment-obsidian/CONTRIBUTING.md

 -   Run `npx husky install` to set up automatic linting for `git commit` messages; and
 -   Create small but frequent commits.
     It's easier for us to squash a commit than it is to break one apart :)

+### (3.3) Creating Releases

+We use a `tag-to-release` workflow for `jest-environment-obsidian`.

+For a maintainer to create a release, a couple things need to be done:

+1. Update the `version` in [package.json](./package.json).
+2. Run `npm install --package-lock-only` to update the package lock.
+3. Commit the changes:

+    ```bash
+    git add package.json package-lock.json
+    git commit -m "chore: bump version to $(jq .version package.json)"
+    ```

+4. Tag the commit and push both the tag and to `main`:

+    ```bash
+    git tag v"$(jq .version package.json)"
+    git push origin main
+    git push origin v"$(jq .version package.json)"
+    ```

+5. Wait for [the release workflow](https://github.com/obsidian-community/jest-environment-obsidian/actions/workflows/create-release.yml) to finish.

 &nbsp;